Trump campaign files complaint with FEC seeking to keep Biden from transferring campaign funds to Harris

 "There is no provision in federal campaign finance law for Kamala Harris to take over Joe Biden's candidacy now by quite literally attempting to become him via an amendment of his Form 2, assuming control of his campaign by amending Form 1, and making off with all of his cash," wrote Warrington.

+"Republicans may be jealous that Democrats are energized to defeat Donald Trump and his MAGA allies, but baseless legal claims – like the ones they've made for years to try to suppress votes and steal elections – will only distract them while we sign up volunteers, talk to voters, and win this election," Harris campaign spokesperson Charles Kretchmer Lutvak said in a statement.

+Harris' campaign said Tuesday it had raked in more than $100 million in new donations between Sunday afternoon and Monday evening, after Mr. Biden ended his bid for reelection and endorsed her.
+That total includes money raised across Harris' campaign, the Democratic National Committee and joint fundraising committees.

-He also accused Mr. Biden's campaign of making an excessive contribution to Harris, saying, "This is little more than a thinly veiled $91.5 million excessive contribution from one presidential candidate to another, that is, from Joe Biden's old campaign to Kamala Harris's new campaign.
+In Warrington's complaint, he also accuses Mr. Biden's campaign of making an excessive contribution to Harris, saying, "This is little more than a thinly veiled $91.5 million excessive contribution from one presidential candidate to another, that is, from Joe Biden's old campaign to Kamala Harris's new campaign.
 This effort makes a mockery of our campaign finance laws.

 "Contributions by federal candidate committees to other federal candidates are limited to $2,000.
 Yet, Biden for President is seeking to make an excessive contribution over approximately $91 million dollars — more than 45,000 times the legal limit."

-In addition, the Trump campaign claims that since Mr. Biden dropped out of the race before transferring the funds to Harris, he's prohibited from keeping the contributions, leading to yet another violation.
+In addition, the Trump campaign claims that since Mr. Biden dropped out of the race before transferring the funds to Harris, he's prohibited from keeping the contributions.

 As a remedy, the campaign asks the FEC to "immediately open an enforcement matter, seek to enjoin this unprecedented illegal transfer, assess a civil penalty commensurate with the size and scale of this brazen violation, and refer this matter to the Department of Justice for prosecution as a knowing and willful violation of federal law."